 To coincide with the release of her new recording of Mozart Piano Sonatas Vols 2 and 3, I caught up with pianist Orli Shaham to find out more about her influences and inspirations and why one of her most treasured possessions features Snoopy the dog…..

-Who or what were the most important influences on your musical life and career?
+Who or what inspired you to pursue a career in music and who or what have been the most important influences on your musical life and career?

 What have been the greatest challenges of your career so far?

 Being a mother of infant twins was a big challenge.
 We’ve made it through to the other side – those twins are about to turn 15.
 Things are a lot a lot less intense than they were 15 years ago around this time.
 I think it’s true for many parents, certainly for a lot of mothers, that it’s tricky figuring out how to keep your commitment to music while also juggling a commitment to family, both of which are all-consuming.